Kev’s Review of the La Marzocco Linea Mini

 Check Price – Etsy

 Anyway, thankfully there are paddle shot timers on Etsy, someone has created an aftermarket paddle that has an auto shot timer in it, which automatically starts and stops.
-This is available in black, and in walnut, so if you’re planning on buying the walnut paddle kit for the LMLM for example, you may want to go for the walnut preference.
+This is available in black, and in walnut, so if you’re planning on buying the walnut paddle kit for the LMLM for example, you may want to go for the walnut choice.
 Basically keep in mind that if you’re going for the black one, I’ve read that the black colour of the timer paddle is more of a dark grey so it doesn’t match perfectly.

 Who is the LMLM brewed for?